sebbo2002/ical-generator/README.md

 #### timezone([_String_ timezone])

 Use this method to set your feed's timezone.
-Is used to fill `X-WR-TIMEZONE` in your iCal.
+Is used to fill `TIMEZONE-ID` and `X-WR-TIMEZONE` in your iCal.

 ```javascript
 var cal = ical().timezone('Europe/Berlin');